hemantksingh/messup-learn/Cheat sheets/Dotnet.md

 dotnet new -i IdentityServer4.Templates

 # create a new project (ASP.NET Core Empty) from an installed template
-dotnet new web -n client-webapp
+dotnet new web -n example-project
 ```

 ### solution